'Does Kroos have kids?' - Aubameyang responds after criticism from Real Madrid star for mask celebrations | Goal.com

 Pierre-Emerick Aubameyang has responded to Toni Kroos's criticisms about the mask celebrations he has performed in the past, insisting that he will continue to do them as they make children happy.

-The Arsenal forward has been known to mix up his goal celebrations, whaving donned a Spiderman mask after scoring during his time with both Saint-Etienne and Dortmund.
+The Arsenal forward has been known to mix up his goal celebrations, with the Gabonese having donned a Spiderman mask after scoring during his time with both Saint-Etienne and Dortmund.

-Aubameyang also celebrated a goal in the Europa League in 2019 by putting on a Black Panther mask.
+Aubameyang also celebrated a goal for Arsenal in the Europa League in 2019 by putting on a Black Panther mask.

-Raul Jimenez has also donned a mask as part of a goal celebration, with the Wolves striker wearing a WWE mask after his goal in a 3-2 FA Cup semi-final defeat to Watford in 2019.
+Raul Jimenez has also put on a mask as part of a goal celebration, with the Wolves striker performing a WWE tribute after his goal in a 3-2 FA Cup semi-final defeat to Watford in 2019.

-Indeed, players have been creating their own celebration tributes and routines for years, with Barcelona forward Antoine Griezmann having simulated dance moves from the video game Fortnite over the years.
+Indeed, players have been creating their own celebration tributes and routines for years, with Barcelona forward Antoine Griezmann having simulated dance moves from the video game Fortnite in the past.

 By the way— Aubameyang P-E (@Aubameyang7) November 12, 2020